-CONFIDENTIAL THOUSANDS of young Men and Women married through the effects of vicious youthful habits. dulgence in later years, have so undermined their as to induce almost every other disease, and the r troubles being scarcely ever suspected, they are doctored for everything but the right one.
-THE IREM and vigour.
-Forwarded to any address, on receiptors.
-Dollars per package-sufficient for one month's trees.
-M. FINDLAY & CO., But Professor Lispinardi

-BINATION REMEDY is offered as a speedy and cer hundreds afflicted with every form of disease have to complete health by its use, after all other reme recuperative powers of this medicine are truly associated changes the languid, debilitated condition, to one of and vigour.
-Forwarded to any address, on receipt
+THOUSANDS of young Menand Women-maried and single-through the effects of vicious youthful habits, or excessive indulgence in later years, have so undermined their general systems as to induce almost every other disease, and the real cause of these troubles being scarcely ever suspected, they are drugged and octored for everything but theright one.
+THE IRUBELIN COM-BINATION REMOT is offered as a speedy and certain cure, as mundreds afficted with every form of disease have been restored to complete health by its use, after all other remedies failed.
+The recuperative powers of this medicine are truly astonishing, and, in troubles arising from imprudence, its continued use for a short time changes the languid, debilitated condition, to one of renewed life and vigour.
+Forwarded to any address, on receipt of price, Two Dollars per package-sufficient for one month's treatment.